nicc777/qemu-notes/redhat_62_notes.md

 ## First boot

+_**Important**_: The following procedure is a post-install process, but you can also specify `noapic` as a kernel option during the installation process, thereby not requiring these steps.

 One "hack" I required had to do with some funny hard drive behavior/errors I got that required a `lilo` entry as can be seen in the screenshots below:

 The first screenshot shows the error: `hda: lost interrupt`